-The financial report has been prepared on the accruals basis and is based on historical costs, modified by the revaluation of selected non-current assets, financial assets and financial liabilities for which the fair value basis of accounting has been applied.
-All amounts are presented in Australian dollars, unless otherwise noted.
+The financial report has been prepared on an accruals basis and is based on historical costs, modified by the revaluation of selected non-current assets, financial assets and financial liabilities for which the fair value basis of accounting has been applied.
+All amounts are presented in Australian dollars.